I Wish U Heaven: Composition

-Part One of the mix starts with a stripped-down version of the Lovesexy album song, remixed with a dance beat.
-The original drum programming and rhythmic electric guitar riffs are deleted for much of the song.
+Part One of the mix starts with a stripped-down version of the Lovesexy track, remixed with a dance beat.
+The original drum programming and rhythm guitar riffs are deleted for much of the song.

 Part Two is a gospel rendition with new lyrics, continuing the spiritual theme.
 This part of the song was often sung in concert during the Lovesexy World Tour.
 The beginning of this section paraphrases lyrics from "Housequake", from the previous album Sign "☮" the Times.
 Prince also quotes the film Scarface with the lines "Say hello to my little friend..." and then introduces the "Blue Angel", a new blue version of his custom "White Cloud" guitar featured in the film Purple Rain.
 Sheila E. is also given a call out, and her voice can be heard responding in this section.

 Part Three is based on an outtake called "Take This Beat" and deviates quite a bit from the original theme.
 This segment has Prince using his "Jamie Starr" persona to humorously tout the fact that he's funky, musically talented, and has plenty of beats (songs) that are "so fine".
 The song ends with a looped repeat of the title.
 This version of the song became one of the highlights during the supporting tour in which Prince would usually order the house lights to be turned up, and instruct the crowd during a call and response segment.

 Reception

-Cash Box called Prince's performance "heavenly".
+Cashbox called Prince's performance "heavenly".